Saturday, 06 Sep 2008 12:05 AM

 Concluding Remarks

 Numerous strategies exist that will circumvent the new policy, but beware as these loop holes will only exist temporarily.
-Concentrate, on the long-term viability of your Adword campaigns.
+Concentrate, on the long-term viability of your AdWords campaigns.
 Strive to be the affiliate that commands the top rank for a merchant URL for a certain keyword phrase thus benefiting from the competitors that will no longer be receiving impressions.

 If you happen to be one of these competitors that lost your place, then look for new keyword phrases within your niche that are currently unclaimed or increase your bid to regain the position.